Car Insurance Claim Deadlines: Statute of Limitations by State

 Statute of Limitations: Suing the At-Fault Driver

 The statute of limitations is a state law that sets the maximum time you can wait before filing a personal injury or property damage lawsuit in court.
 Once this deadline passes, courts will almost always dismiss your case — no matter how strong your evidence is, how serious your injuries are, or how clearly the other driver was at fault.
-Understanding how to file a car insurance claim from the very start is critical, but acting within the legal window comes first.
+Understanding how car insurance works by state is essential context, but acting within the legal window always comes first.

 Trusted by Thousands